githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/1-introduction.md

 By the end of this module, you will be able to:

-- Understand CodeQL and how it analyzes code
+- Understanding variant analysis, CodeQL databases, query suites, and query language packs relevancy with Code Scanning
-- Learn about QL, a unique logic programming language
+- How to run a CodeQL analysis
-- Set up CodeQL based code scanning in a GitHub repository
+- What is QL and how to use it with Code Scanning

 ## Prerequisites